JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Returns the path of the program which is currently executing.

 ```
-FUNCTION AfxGetExePathName () AS CWSTR
+FUNCTION AfxGetExePathName () AS DWSTRING
 ```

 #### Remarks